← All guides

 Why is my direct debit so high — and should I lower it?

-Your direct debit is an estimate of a whole year’s energy, smeared evenly across twelve months — so it’s meant to sit above your summer bills and below your winter ones.
-A high number isn’t automatically wrong; the question is whether it matches what you actually use.
+Your energy direct debit is an estimate of a whole year’s cost spread evenly across twelve months, so it sits above your summer bills and below your winter ones — a high number isn’t automatically wrong.
+It’s only genuinely too high if it collects more than your energy actually costs over the year.

 - It’s a year, divided by twelve.
 You use far more energy in winter than summer, but you